 Let’s look at their products one by one:

-The best LUSH travel products – Montalbano Shampoo Bar
+LUSH travel products and cosmetics – Montalbano Shampoo Bar

 It’s zingy, lemony smell really leaves you feeling refreshed.
 It lathers up well and is the perfect size for travelling and comes in a handy tin…although if I am honest, it can be difficult to get out of the tin once used as the fact that it’s damp when you put it back in makes it stick.
 Much better idea – I think, to use a recycled rubber holder of some sort.

 I used it as a shampoo body bar as well, so this doubled up and allowed me to carry less.
 Great!

 Best LUSH travel products – Miles of Smiles Toothy Tabs

 I admit I thought, at first, that they were actually a replacement to brushing and just nibbled and chewed them, then swilled around with water!
 Yes, there’s a lesson there: read the instructions first.
 It meant me going out and buying a toothbrush – not a huge travelling expense – then trying again.
 They’re ok – I didn’t find it foamed up very much, maybe I’m not using them correctly.
 But they are perfect for short trips as they package up in tiny bottles, with approx. 50 tablets per bottle.
 This leads me onto: